vexx-sm/TF2-Team-Radar/README.md

 The radar uses SourceMod's HUD text functionality for rendering, making it a lightweight solution that doesn't require any client-side modifications.

+>[!NOTE]
-Note: This radar only shows teammates and is designed for team coordination and awareness in a practicing environment (Comp coaching/scrims).
+> Note: This radar only shows teammates and is designed for team coordination and awareness in a practicing environment (Comp coaching/scrims).
 It does not provide any information about enemy positions.

 <details>
 <summary>‎ <ins>Here's a breakdown of its functionality;</ins> </summary>